CUTR-at-USF/walk-bright/README.md

 * Simple, easy to use.
 * Multi-colored flashers draw more attention than standard flashlight apps.

-Be seen at night with WalkBrite.
+Be seen at night with WalkBright.

 *DISCLAIMER: WalkBright is only a tool and is not a guarantee of safety.
 Be alert, know your surroundings, stay on sidewalks when possible, walk against traffic when sidewalks aren’t available,